 Gaelic email aliases: Changes to email aliases are normally only permitted by special request.
 However, we welcome requests for Gaelic aliases as part of the University’s Gaelic Language Plan.
 Staff who would like a Gaelic email alias can request one by contacting the IT Service Desk at firstname.lastname@example.org.
 Please ensure that you include your preferred email alias within in your request, and advise us if you want the new alias to be your primary email address.

 Note: Your email account is deactivated the day after you leave the University and you will no longer have access to it.
 Make sure you check your mailbox in good time before you leave for any items you want to keep - contact the Service Desk for advice on archiving.

-Staff and research postgraduate mailboxes - email, calendars, and contacts - are hosted by the Microsoft Office 365 cloud-based service.
+Staff and research postgraduate mailboxes - email, calendars, and contacts - are hosted by the Microsoft 365 cloud-based service.

 Microsoft Outlook is the standard email and calendaring package for staff and research postgraduate students at the University of Aberdeen.

 Part of the Microsoft 365 suite, Outlook is a personal information management tool that displays your email, contacts and calendar within one integrated product.

 - User guides - in Toolkit

 - Tutor led training courses - from the Training and Documentation Team